loda-lang/loda-lang.github.io/install.markdown

 ## Updating LODA

-Currently you need to manually download the latest `loda` executable, replace your existing onw and rerun `loda setup`.
+Currently you need to manually download the latest `loda` executable, replace your existing one and rerun `loda setup`.

 In the future, we will support updating LODA directly using the `loda setup` command.